KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 10. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 11. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
 12. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+13. Deprecated: Found `eslint-config-airbnb` in file `package.json`: Replace it with modern ESLint configuration.
-13. Recommendation: Replace eslintrc by new flat config.
+14. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-GoogleDriveSlideShow by clegallic](https://github.com/clegallic/MMM-GoogleDriveSlideShow)